The untold love story between churn and customer feedback loops

 Closing customer feedback loops helps you to listen to your customer’s voice and act accordingly.
 Wondering how?
 It enables you to identify your customer’s key pain points and handle them, achieving customer happiness.

 Esteban Kolsky, founder and principal of Thinkjar, reveals that you can prevent 67% of your customer churn if you solve customer issues at the first engagement.

 Furthermore, 11% of customer churn can also be prevented if your business reaches out to customers.

 4. Optimizes Your Customer Support Performance

-Your support team is your business’s representative on the market and must be able to serve your customers to their satisfaction.
+Your support team is your company's representative and must be able to serve your customers to their satisfaction.

 The 2018 ROI of Customer Experience Research by Temkin Group shows that the correlation between customer experience and repurchasing is high.
 So, typical $1 billion companies across 20 industries on average can gain $775 million over three years.